OliveOilGarlicRedPepper/OliveOilGarlicRedPepper.github.io/README.md

 ### ← script.js

-Main Function
+Main driver file; draw() function constantly draws the game on screen (client).

 ### ← assets

-Drag in assets, like images, to add them to your project.
-If you are adding an image, it is best to save it to your computer, then upload the file to the `assets` folder.
-The url of the image will be `assets/example.jpg` or `assets/example.png`.
+Images and sound files.
+We have a lot, so the load time for the game is around 30-40 seconds.

 ### ← index.html

 The HTML file contains HTML code that sets up a webpage for our game.
-We also add libraries in this file using HTML tags.
+We also added the p5play library in this file using HTML tags.

 ### ← README.md

-Ideas:
-  -Add light mechanic;
-  -Mazes
-  -
+Welcome to Machinations & Mermaids!

 ### ← style.css

-The CSS file adds styling rules to your content like changing colors and fonts.
-We will not use this file for our game and instead update the style of our game in the script.js file.
+Load in fonts.